kartoza/docker-pg-backup/scenario_tests/README.md

 ./build-test.sh
 ```

-It will create a tagged image `kartoza/postgis:manual-build`
+It will create a tagged image `kartoza/pg-backup:manual-build`

 Each scenario tests in this directory use this image.

 To run each scenario test, go into the scenario directory and run test script:

 ```
-# Testing collations scenario
+# Testing restore scenario
-cd collations
+cd restore
 ./test.sh
 ```